sje30/catam-julia/ddsae/README.md

 The easiest way to browse our Julia code for this book is to view the files [directly on github](https://github.com/sje30/catam-julia/edit/main/ddsae/).
 Relevant data files are also included.
+So far, material from all of chapter 1 and most of chapter 2 has been converted.
+As our project has now finished (October 2021), we do not currently plan to convert further examples.